Admission Application Deadline: January 15

 - Transcription Phonetics

-In order to be eligible for clinical certification by the American Speech-Language-Hearing Association you must meet the standards specified by the Association’s Council for Clinical Certification.
+To be eligible for clinical certification by the American Speech-Language-Hearing Association you must meet the standards specified by the Association’s Council for Clinical Certification.
 This includes satisfactory completion of at least one three-credit course in each of the following areas prior to starting the graduate program:

 - Biological Sciences (Human Biology, Anatomy & Physiology)